Taekwon-do Legend Supreme Master Kim Bok-Man

 Despite their differences, General Choi continued to ask for Supreme Master Kim’s ideas and opinions.
 Supreme Master Kim provided input on many of the patterns that General Choi designed for Taekwon-Do between 1956 and 1964 to replace the karate patterns being taught to civilians and soldiers alike, for virtue of being the only patterns available.
 Supreme Master Kim also recommended to General Choi that the tuls or patterns be named for and symbolize prominent Korean historical figures and events to preserve the best of Korean history within the new national martial art.
 Supreme Master Kim helped develop and provided input on more Ch’ang Hon patterns than any other individual save General Choi himself.
 More than half the tuls – 15 to be exact – were developed for the most part in Malaysia between 1963 and 1964, when General Choi chose Master Kim Bok-Man and Master Woo Jae-Lim, both 4th Dan, from among thousands to come to Malaysia and assist him.
 Supreme Master Kim is said to have provided various degrees of input for as many as four additional tuls, bringing the total patterns with his involvement to 19.
 Twenty Ch’ang Hon tuls in total would be finalized for publication in General Choi’s 1965 Taekwon-Do textbook, Taekwon-Do: The Art of Self-Defence.
 Balance is perhaps Supreme Master Kim’s most important contribution to most of the patterns he helped develop, treating the left and right sides of the pattern and body equally.
 This signature characteristic appears in all of Supreme Master Kim’s future patterns, including those for weapons.
 When asked why some of the patterns he helped develop for General Choi are not balanced left and right, Supreme Master Kim simply replies, “I get tired arguing and fighting with General Choi.”

 The early demonstrations of Taekwon-Do were thrilling, dangerous events, as Supreme Master Kim’s photos clearly establish in his book Taekwon-Do: Origins of the Art.
 Colin Wee, Chief Instructor of Joong Do Kwan Tae Kwon Do in Perth, Australia, has aptly noted that the early demonstrations showcased in Supreme Master Kim’s latest book were “Taekwondo out to prove itself.”
 Taekwon-Do, the new national martial art developed by the Korean military, could not disappoint.
 There were no mats and no protective gear.
 The swords, poles, batons, bayonets and knives were real.
 The kicks and strikes were as real as possible for demonstration purposes.
 The bruises are evident.
 There are bandages and dark glasses in the group photographs which commemorate the demonstrations.
 Supreme Master Kim described bleeding, swollen hands and broken bones, particularly during the historic 1959 demonstrations in Vietnam and Taiwan.
 Later demonstrations were no less dangerous, as one can see from the photos.
-The first large-scale demonstration in Malaysia was made at the request of Prime Minister Tunku Abdul Rahman in September 1963 to celebrate Malaysia’s Independence during an international soccer tournament at Independence Stadium in Kuala Lumpur before an audience of 30,000 people.
+The first large-scale demonstration in Malaysia was made at the request of Prime Minister Tunku Abdul Rahman in September 1963 to celebrate Malaysia’s Independence during an international soccer tournament at Merdeka Stadium (also known in English as Independence Stadium) in Kuala Lumpur before an audience of 30,000 people.
 Was Supreme Master Kim ever injured during these demonstrations?
 “Only twice,” he says.
 His first injury occurred when he was pierced in the side with a bayonet.
 Fortunately, the blade damaged his dobok more than himself.
 For the second injury, he slipped on damp grass and was hit hard on the forehead with a baton.
 He awoke dazed and confused.

 Master Mike Swope